As a veterinary family, we take care of each other. Hopefully, you never need to use the following resources.

 When is it a 911 call?

-If someone is imminently about to hurt themselves – or has already – call 911 immediately.
-This can include taking pills, using a weapon, threatening harm, etc. Seconds count, and trying to arrange care through the counselor, dean’s office, or anyone other than the police/EMS may cost a life.
+If someone is imminently about to hurt themselves—or has already—call 911 immediately.
+This can include taking pills, using a weapon, threatening harm, etc. Seconds count, and trying to arrange care through the Veterinary Counselors, Dean’s Office, or anyone other than the police/EMS may cost a life.
 Officers are not acting in a punitive manner during mental health emergencies.
-They are trained to assist someone in danger and safely transport them to an ER.
+They are trained to assist someone in danger and safely transport them to an emergency room.

 Alternatively, if you are not with the person, call 911 and request a “welfare check.”
 This terminology alerts the police to assess someone’s safety and provide help if needed.

 Calling 911 may be uncomfortable, but it is the required step to help someone.
 Please don’t delay.

 If someone’s life is not immediately in danger, but they need urgent assistance because of suicidal thoughts, an inability to cope, or a recent traumatic event, bypass the Veterinary Counselors and go straight to the Crisis Back-Up Team at Counseling & Psychological Services.
 Assistance is available and waiting.

 During business hours, please call 979.845.4427 for directions to the building near University Drive & Discovery Drive, or walk over.
 It is approximately a 10-minute walk from the CVM.
 Upon arrival, let the staff know that you need help with a crisis.

 After hours, the HelpLine opens at 4:00 p.m. and runs through the night until 8:00 a.m. as well as all weekend long.
 The number is on the back of all A&M ID’s: 979.845.2700.